romeosarkar10x/experiments/content/example.md

 I am in the second paragraph.

 I am the third one.
 Even thought there are two line breaks before me, this does not create any newline characters.
 After me there are two spaces before the newline character.

-Heading H1
+# Heading H1
-=

-Heading H2
+## Heading H2
--

 #Just a tag
 \# Not a Heading

 List:

-* This is a list element
+- This is a list element
-* This is another element
+- This is another element

-- This is gadha
+* This is gadha
-- This is another gadha
+* This is another gadha

-+ This is yet another element
+- This is yet another element
-+ This is a plus list
+- This is a plus list

 Numbered List:

-1) Point 1
+1. Point 1
-2) Point 2
+2. Point 2
-3) Point 3 with Subpoints
+3. Point 3 with Subpoints
-    1) Subpoint 1
+    1. Subpoint 1
-    * Gadha
+    - Gadha
-    * Pig
+    - Pig
-    2) Subpoint 2
+    2. Subpoint 2
-    3) Gadha Again
+    3. Gadha Again

 ```bash
 echo hello world this is a test line. we will make it a very very very very long line so, that we can test the limits of a single line in a code block. hope this helps!
 ```

 ---

 .
-***
-abc

 ---

+## abc

 .xyz

-***
+---

 gadha

 > block quote

     Performatted text

 [visible text](http://google.com "Tooltip")

-*this text is emphasised*
+_this text is emphasised_

 **this text is bold**

-***this text is bold and emphasised***
+**_this text is bold and emphasised_**

 _this text is italics_
-__this text is bold__
+**this text is bold**

 Copyright: &copy;
 Registered trademark: &reg;